IngeborgArdoe/training/foundation_english/installation-of-genus-app-platform.md

 **Login credentials for your own solution:**

-username / password = usrXY / usrusr.
+username / password = usrX / usrusr.

-where XY is the number of your assigned environment.
+where X is the number of your assigned environment.

 The same username and password can be used to access the provided solution.